-Generally speaking, pre-liquidity tax planning falls into two broad categories: federal income tax reduction planning and federal estate tax reduction.
+Generally speaking, pre-liquidity tax planning falls into two broad categories: income tax reduction planning and estate tax reduction.

-Type Description INCOME TAX REDUCTION PLANNING Income tax strategies typically involve attempting to accumulate a long term stock position in the company.
+Description Type Income tax strategies typically involve attempting to accumulate a long term stock position in the company, rather than ordinary income positions such as Non-qualified stock options, Incentive Stock Options, restricted stock and restricted stock units.
 Generally speaking, since long term capital gains rates are lower than ordinary income tax rates, it is better to hold the company stock long term.
-This means: It may be better to exercise stock options earlier rather than later in order to keep the tax cost low and start the long term holding period.
-An executive may wish to make an 83(b) election upon receipt of restricted stock in order to start the long term holding period.
-Note that if the company is not successful, you may own stock with a value that is less than the exercise price and tax cost you paid to acquire it.
-ESTATE TAX REDUCTION PLANNING Involve transfer of wealth to children prior to appreciation.
-These strategies are detailed on a separate slide.
+Income Tax This means: Reduction - It is generally better to exercise stock options earlier rather than later in order to keep the tax cost low and start the long Planning term holding period; An executive may wish to make an 83(b) election upon receipt of restricted stock in order to start the long term holding period.
+Note that the above risks the loss of both the exercise price and the tax cost if the company is not successful.
+Estate Tax Involve transfer of wealth prior to appreciation to children.
+Reduction - These strategies are detailed on a separate slide.
+Planning